-If you have have ever thought of building your online shopping store then you might have heard about Woocommerce and Magento, two of the most powerful CMS platforms used by thousands of ecommerce websites and web stores.
-While both have a few similarities both are distinct in various aspects.
+If you have ever thought of building your online shopping store then you might have heard about WooCommerce and Magento, two of the most powerful CMS platforms used by thousands of e-commerce websites and web stores.
+While both have a few similarities, both are distinct in various aspects.
 Considering various strengths and weaknesses here we are going to compare the two platforms in detail.

 Let’s start with the similarities before explaining their differences in detail.

 Both WooCommerce and Magento are free as they are open source platforms and trust me, these will be one of the first choices of any e-commerce development company or in any other country.
 One can easily download and install these Open Source tools and tweak these to their custom needs.

 Being free and open source products, both platforms boast a large community of developers worldwide.
 Another big attribute of both the platforms is that they do not offer any hosting service.
 Unlike many other platforms that offer hosting service as the part and parcel of the package,